Carbon Neutrality

 - Who pays for the air travel offsets?

 The air travel offsets surcharge applies to anyone traveling on Wesleyan business when funded by the University.
-Finance has added 5 percent of FY 2019 airfare spend to all operating budgets to account for this charge.
+Finance added 5 percent of FY 2019 airfare spend to all operating budgets to account for this charge.

 The air travel offsets fee shall in most cases be charged to the traveler’s department or will be centrally charged per each Cabinet unit's discretion.